The Tapanuli Orangutan, A Humpback Shrimp, And A Hitchhiking Beetle Are Among The Top 10 New Species Of 2018

 This spectacular flower uncovered on Ishigaki Island in Japan relies on a fungus for sustenance.
 The two species live in a symbiotic relationship and have been discovered in just two locations within the island’s forest.

-This flower is extremely delicate and only grows to be almost four inches (10 cm) tall, producing gorgeous small blossoms in September and October.
+This flower is extremely delicate and only grows to be almost 4 inches (10 cm) tall, producing gorgeous small blossoms in September and October.
 Just like the other plant species on ESF’s 2018 list, S. sugimotoi is considered to be critically endangered, with just about 50 plants ever discovered on the Japanese island.

 https://t.co/Kdg7l4lbdU